Insights & Trends CX Contact Center

 A high FCR rate reflects efficient problem-solving and agent expertise, while a low FCR rate may indicate issues with training, processes, or resources.

 Calculating FCR involves tracking the percentage of cases resolved within a single interaction.
 Many contact centers use call-tracking software to monitor this metric over time.
-FCR can be measured across different channels, such as phone, chat, and email, to give a full picture of resolution efficiency.
+FCR can be measured across different channels, such as phone, chat, and email, to provide a comprehensive view of resolution efficiency.

 Tip to improve FCR: Provide targeted training on common issues and solutions to help agents handle more complex inquiries on the first call.